 Approx time to complete: 1.5 – 3 hours

-Training description: This class covers all the individual components that work together to create resourcefulness.
+Training description: This training for executive assistants covers all the individual components that work together to create resourcefulness.
 Participants get an overview of how they can better assess the resources at their disposal and make strategic decisions.

 Good for those trying to improve their ability to use what skills and EA tools they have on hand to the best advantage.